 Food and drink is responsible for 26% of the total Burnaby Campus Ecological Footprint, and our top three contributors are brand name liquids (juice, pop, bottled water), meat, and milk products.

 Chartwells supplies BCIT with most food services and catering on-campus.
-Chartwells states that 90% of its food products on-campus are produced in Canada, which reduces transport emissions.
-In Fall 2008, Chartwells committed to provide Canadian, and where possible, provincially grown, cucumbers and tomatoes year-round, and other year-round produce will be added in 2009.
+Chartwells “embrace the holistic purpose of food and believe that food is an integral part of student wellness and success as it has the power to nourish your BODY, strengthen COMMUNITY, and respect our PLANET.”
+Chartwells states that 90% of its food products on-campus are produced in Canada, which helps to reduce food transport emissions.
+In Fall 2008, Chartwells committed to provide Canadian, and where possible, provincially grown, cucumbers and tomatoes year-round, and other year-round produce was added in 2009.

 Local, low-packaging, and unprocessed foods are eco-friendly, but production of food products can also be engineered to be less harmful.
 For example, Chartwells’ ketchup is in bulk dispensers, and is also “eco-friendly” because: